schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ----------

-### <a name="hide-schema-colors">How to hide catalog and schema colors in HTML output and graphs</a>
+### <a name="hide-schema-colors">How to hide catalog and schema colors in HTML output and schema diagrams</a>

 Change the configuration for the SchemaCrawler `schemacrawler.format.no_schema_colors=true` in the `schemacrawler.config.properties` file.
-This setting will not show color-coded catalog and schema names in HTML and graph output.
+This setting will not show color-coded catalog and schema names in HTML and schema diagram output.

 ----------